MozillaIndia/openbook/manuscript/tldr.md

 cross-team collaboration.
 The teams are supported by various infrastructure and communication channels.

+Each team will have two "facilitators" who will act as the communication interface of the team with the outside world.
+They will take up accountability on behalf of their teams.

 There are also "Geographic Groups" that consist of Mozillians in particular regions and help in discovering and connecting Mozillians by location.